fieldtrip/website/development/project/opm_helmet_design.md

 ## Introduction

-Measuring MEG with OPMs allow for flexible sensor placement.
+Measuring MEG with OPMs allows for flexible sensor placement.
 This is a significant departure from the rigidity of traditional SQUID-based systems, which confine participants within a fixed sensor array.
 With OPMs, researchers can now tailor the magnetometer configuration to an individual's unique head shape and size, a benefit that is particularly impactful when studying children or patient populations.
-The flexible placement allows positioning the sensors close to the scalp and to brain regions expected to be activated.
+The flexible placement allows sensors to be positioned close to the scalp and to brain regions expected to be activated.

 The flexible OPM sensor placement opens the door for a range of novel experimental paradigms, as subjects are no longer tethered to a single, bulky dewar; they can potentially move, interact, and perform tasks in a much more naturalistic environment, thereby capturing brain activity that is more representative of real-world cognition.
 It should be noted, however, that OPMs in a helmet or cap that moves along with the participant will pick up considerable artifacts due to the OPMs moving and/or rotating through the residual magnetic field in the MSR.
-Extra shielding of the MSR with 3 instead of 2 layers of mu metal, and/or the use of nulling coils can reduce, but completely eliminate these movement-related artifacts.
+Extra shielding of the MSR with 3 instead of 2 layers of mu metal, and/or the use of nulling coils can reduce, but not completely eliminate these movement-related artifacts.
 Although denoising algorithms like HFC and AMM can help to clean the data from the artifacts caused by the movements, it should also always be considered whether the measurement is not better done with a head-fixed setup.

-This tutorial aims for designing OPM arrays with relatively uniform whole whole-head coverage.
+This tutorial aims to design OPM arrays with relatively uniform whole-head coverage.
 It does not include forward simulations of how a hypothetical dipole in the brain is visible on the OPM sensor array, and also does not cover how to place (a limited set of) OPMs to specifically target activity in a particular brain area.
 Furthermore, this tutorial will not discuss how OPM recordings are processed.

 ## Background

 OPMs differ in size, depending on the manufacturer, but in general can be conceived as a rectangular box with a cable attached.
 For the FieldLine system, for example, the individual sensors are 13x15x35 mm.
 The OPMs are placed in holders which can in principle be mounted on a flexible cap just like EEG electrodes, but this comes with the potential disadvantage that the sensor orientations are not fixed and might vary depending on the head orientation and movements.
 With a fixed/rigid helmet as demonstrated in this tutorial, the position _and_ orientation of all sensors is well-defined.

 The tutorial demonstrates the placement of FieldLine sensors, but is equally applicable to the sensors from QuSpin, Mag4health, or other companies.
 The OPM sensors and the holders are modeled (outside of MATLAB) as STL files; these sensors and holders are then distributed over the shell that forms the helmet.
-Furtermore, additional geometrical objects can be modeled as STL files and can be used as "tools" in the fabrication process to make holes in the helmet, or to add a small rim to facilitate glueing the sensor holder to the shell.
+Furthermore, additional geometrical objects can be modeled as STL files and can be used as "tools" in the fabrication process to make holes in the helmet, or to add a small rim to facilitate gluing the sensor holder to the shell.

 ## Procedure

-In this tutorial we separate the design of the complete OPM helmet into two parts: the shell, i.e. the basic helmet-shaped outline that fits around the head, and the sensor holders that are printed seperately and that are glued into place.
-We will cover the process of designing custom OPM helmets for well defined geometries (like a sphere), for individual participants, and to accomodate specific populations.
+In this tutorial we separate the design of the complete OPM helmet into two parts: the shell, i.e. the basic helmet-shaped outline that fits around the head, and the sensor holders that are printed separately and that are glued into place.
+We will cover the process of designing custom OPM helmets for well-defined geometries (like a sphere), for individual participants, and to accommodate specific populations.
 Furthermore, it demonstrates how a given number of OPM sensors can be distributed over the helmet and how sensor orientations/rotations can be optimized.
-Finally it discusses how the STL design files can be combined to make a model that can be 3D printed.
+Finally, it discusses how the STL design files can be combined to make a model that can be 3D printed.

 In part 1 we use different approaches to make the overall helmet shape.